drwetter/testssl.sh/doc/testssl.1.md

 ### OUTPUT OPTIONS

-`--warnings <batch|off>`     The warnings parameter determines how testssl.sh will deal with situations where user input will normally be necessary.
+`--warnings <batch|off>`     The warnings parameter determines how testssl.sh will deal with situations where user input normally will be necessary.
 There are a couple of options here.  `batch` doesn't wait for a confirming keypress.
 This is automatically being chosen for mass testing (`--file`). `-false` just skips the warning AND the confirmation.
-Please note that there are conflicts where testssl.sh will still ask for confirmation.
-Those are ones which would have a drastic impact on the results.
+Please note that there are conflicts where testssl.sh will still ask for a confirmation which are the ones which would have a drastic impact on the results.
+Almost any other decision will be made as a best guess by testssl.sh.
 The same can be achived by setting the environment variable `WARNINGS`.

 `--openssl-timeout <seconds>` This is especially useful for all connects using openssl and practically useful for mass testing.
 It avoids the openssl connect to hang for ~2 minutes.
 The expected parameter `<seconds>` instructs testssl.sh to wait before the openssl connect will be terminated.
 The option is only available if your OS has a timeout binary installed.
 As there are different implementations of `timeout`: It automatically calls the binary with the right parameters.